ryman1/keeweb-wiki/Plugins.md

 $ npm i -g keeweb-plugin
 ```

+Don't want to install it?
+[Here](https://github.com/keeweb/keeweb/tree/develop/plugins/plugin-control)'s the script, you can just download it.

 This command will generate all files necessary to develop and distribute the plugin:

 ```bash